דלג לתוכן הראשי

-Aging is a natural and inevitable process, but it is accompanied by a gradual decline in physical, cognitive, and social function.
-In recent years, there has been significant progress in research and development of innovative therapeutic approaches aimed at slowing down and even reversing the aging process.
-One of the most promising molecules in this field is NAD+, or Nicotinamide Adenine Dinucleotide.
+Aging is a natural and inevitable process, but it is accompanied by a gradual decline in physical and cognitive function.
+In recent years, there has been significant progress in research and development of innovative therapeutic approaches aimed at slowing the aging process.
+One of the molecules generating the greatest excitement in this field is NAD+, or Nicotinamide Adenine Dinucleotide.
+But there is a gap between promise and reality, and it is worth knowing both.

 Biological Roles of NAD+:

-NAD+ plays many vital roles in cellular function and overall body health, including:
+NAD+ plays many vital roles in cellular function and body health, including:

-- Metabolism: NAD+ is essential for extracting energy from food.
-It contributes to the process of cellular respiration, where food molecules are broken down and converted into usable energy (ATP).
-A decline in NAD+ levels impairs cellular energy production and can lead to fatigue, decreased muscle strength, and impaired function of various body systems.
+• Metabolism: NAD+ is essential for extracting energy from food.
+It is a central redox molecule in cellular respiration, where food molecules are broken down and converted into usable energy (ATP).
+A decline in NAD+ levels impairs cellular energy production and can harm the function of various body systems.

 The Connection Between NAD+ and Aging:

-- Cardiovascular Diseases: A decline in NAD+ levels impairs heart and blood vessel function and increases the risk of cardiovascular diseases, such as heart attack and stroke.
+• Cardiovascular Disease: A decline in NAD+ levels has been linked to impaired heart and blood vessel function and a potential increase in the risk of cardiovascular disease.

-- Diabetes: NAD+ affects the regulation of blood sugar levels.
-A decline in NAD+ levels is linked to an increased risk of diabetes.
+• Diabetes: NAD+ is involved in regulating sugar metabolism.
+A decline in NAD+ levels has been linked to an increased risk of diabetes.

-- Neurodegenerative Diseases: A decline in NAD+ levels is linked to neurodegenerative diseases, such as Alzheimer's disease and Parkinson's disease.
+• Neurodegenerative Diseases: A decline in NAD+ levels has been linked to neurodegenerative diseases, such as Alzheimer's disease and Parkinson's disease.

 Ways to Increase NAD+ Levels:

-- Physical Activity: Physical activity increases NAD+ production in the body.
+• Physical Activity: Physical activity may support NAD+ production in the body.

-- Medical Treatments: There are experimental medical treatments aimed at increasing NAD+ levels in the body.
+• Medical Treatments: There are experimental treatments aimed at increasing NAD+ levels in the body.

 Scientific Research: